Kotlin/kotlinx-datetime/README.md

 ### Getting local date components

-`LocalDate` type represents local date without time.
-You can obtain it from `Instant` by converting it to `LocalDateTime` and taking its `date` property.
+A `LocalDate` represents a local date without time.
+You can obtain one from an `Instant` by converting it to `LocalDateTime` and taking its `date` property.

 ```kotlin